Sannan, Hyōgo

 Sannan (山南町, Sannan-chō) was a town located in Hikami District, Hyōgo Prefecture, Japan.

+Population

 As of 2003, the town had an estimated population of 13,268 and a density of 135.17 persons per km2.
 The total area was 98.16 km2.

+History

 On November 1, 2004, Sannan, along with the towns of Hikami, Aogaki, Ichijima, Kaibara and Kasuga (all from Hikami District), was merged to create the city of Tamba and no longer exists as an independent municipality.